 With emojis, you can also get creative and use them in one of these ways:

-If you want your audience to start gossiping, sharing your info among their friends, using an emoji which could replace thousands of words will do half of the job for you.
+If you want your audience to start gossiping and sharing your info among their friends, using an emoji that could replace thousands of words will do half of the job.
 You won’t even manage to read the comments as they get more and more.

-Using emojis is a good backup in case you can’t think of a proper caption at that moment.
+Using emojis is a good backup if you can’t think of a proper caption at that moment.

 Choose the most relevant hashtags

-As we have already discussed, making a hashtag research and using the most relevant ones are important.
+As we have already discussed, making hashtag research and using the most relevant ones is essential.
 But you need to know where to use them.
 Some separate the hashtags with dots and make them a different paragraph.
 Others hide them in the comments.
 The second option usually performs better as it is not disturbing.
 For example, Starbucks has posted #FirstDayofFall hashtag on the first day of the fall promoting its famous seasonal pumpkin spice latte.

-For a similar type of an image, try using a different kind of caption and check which one provides more engagement.
-Maybe your audience likes commenting and your post which asks a question performs better than a post giving instructions.
+For a similar image, try using a different kind of caption and check which one provides more engagement.
+Maybe your audience likes commenting, and your post, which asks a question, performs better than a post giving instructions.

-This is usually a tedious process but if you want to understand what works well for your audience, testing should be a priority for you.
+This is usually a tedious process, but if you want to understand what works well for your audience, testing should be a priority.